builtbycorelot/NFL/README.md

 You should see `nfl`, `api`, `neo4j`, `postgres` and `apache` listed as `Up`.
 The API server listens on `http://localhost:8080` for requests.
 Open `http://localhost` to confirm the HTML pages load.
-The HTML under `/docs` is served by the Apache container when running `docker-compose` locally.
+The static pages in `docs/site` are served by the Apache container when running `docker-compose` locally.
 Run the Cypher statements in `schema/neo4j_schema.cypher` to create basic indexes and load sample groups using `examples/groups.json` via the `/api/import` endpoint.